itsalhussein/ProductsApp/README.md

 * [Setup](#setup)

 ## General info
-This project is simple App that connects to a mock API and displays a list of products .
+Products App is a simple App that connects to a mock API and displays a list of products .

 ## Technologies
 * Project is created with - Xcode version: 13.2.1